joshkwood/DesignerBrands/README.md

 The application takes a file path as a command-line argument.
 * **Note: This applicaiton reads the command-line argument *relative* to the current user's directory.**
 ### Tech Stack
 This project is written in C# using .NET 6.
-As a compiled language, I have included versions of this program that target MacOS, Linux, and Windows.
+As a compiled language, I have included versions of this program that target MacOS and Windows.
 * Please make sure you are using the version that matches your operating system.

 The application's data is stored in memory during processing.
 Nothing is saved to a database or persisted beyond runtime.